-Colorectal cancer—cancer of the colon or rectum—is the second leading cause of cancer-related deaths in the U.S. Early detection is key, as treatment is successful with 85 to 90 percent of colon cancer patients living at least five years.
+Colorectal cancer—cancer of the colon or rectum—is the third leading cause of cancer-related deaths in the U.S. Early detection is key, as treatment is successful with 85 to 90 percent of colon cancer patients living at least five years.

 If you or someone you know has colorectal cancer, you can trust that Gundersen provides individualized services in a friendly, welcoming and compassionate environment.

 Beginning at age 50, both men and women should have a screening test.
 For those at average risk for colon cancer, a colonoscopy is recommended every 10 years.
 People with certain risk factors—such as family or personal history—may need a colonoscopy earlier or more frequently.

 Colonoscopy is the preferred method of screening because it not only detects cancer but can identify pre-cancerous growths, known as polyps, and remove them before they turn into cancer.
 Colonoscopy is the only screening test that can remove pre-cancerous polyps and, therefore, decrease the risk of developing cancer.